RV Propane Heater – All You Need To Know

 How Much Propane Does an RV Heater Use?

-Unfortunately, there’s no way to tell exactly how much RV furnace propane your unit will consume, as there are several variables that must be taken into consideration.
+Unfortunately, there’s no way to tell exactly how much RV furnace propane your unit will consume, as there are several variables to consider.
 However, we can tell you that the average propane camper furnace uses around a third of a gallon of propane when running continuously for an hour.

 Of course, the amount of time your furnace runs in a day will vary based on the outside temperature, the temperature your thermostat is set to, and how well your rig is insulated.